Check Your Balance

 3. How much does the HOLO card cost?

-Starting March 1, 2022, new and replacement HOLO cards will cost $2.
+New and replacement HOLO cards cost $2.
 If you have a Senior or Disability HOLO Card, you get the first new card for free.

 4. Do you still accept cash?